 Therefore, it is possible that even though each $\Gtresmed(\hat{\rho_i})$ is nonzero, its weighted sum could be zero so that the quantumness of $\hat{\rho}$ would not be revealed by the measurement of $\Gtresmed$.
-To illustrate how quantumness of mixed state is captured by the intensity-field correlation function, we focus in the following section in a simple example in which we consider the damping of an initial pure Kerr state.
+A statistical mixture of GCSs that do not share the same amplitude---i.e., the same photon statistics---is not in general a GCS.
+For such states, the measurement of $\Gtresmed$ alone cannot assess the nonclassicality of the state, and one must instead measure all the terms entering the determinant in Eq.~\eqref{eq:def_D3}.
+Thus, the $\Gtresmed\neq 0$ criterion is not robust against Gaussian additive noise channels, as these introduce random displacements in phase space and thus disturb the Glauber coherence of the state.
+Instead, other experimentally relevant noises such a pure losses modify the particle statistics while preserving the Glauber coherence of the state.
+The following section illustrates the effect of a pure loss channel with a simple example, where we consider the damping of an initially pure Kerr state.